MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 ---
-title: Overview of AI Builder in PowerApps -  AI Builder | Microsoft Docs
+title: Overview of AI Builder in Power Apps -  AI Builder | Microsoft Docs
-description: Provides an overview of the AI Builder components that are available to use with canvas and model-driven apps in PowerApps
+description: Provides an overview of the AI Builder components that are available to use with canvas and model-driven apps in Power Apps
 author: mustlaz
 manager: kvivek
 ms.service: powerapps